 Receive infrastructure acknowledgement

-Upon receipt of the infrastructure acknowledgement, the provider system displays: “Message received from provider inbox”
+The provider system records the infrastructure acknowledgement.
+If no acknowledgement is received within a reasonable timeframe (to be defined by system supplier), the provider system notifies an appropriate end user.

+Add message into workflow

+The consumer system matches the message to a registered GP patient and presents the message to an appropriate user in a designated workflow.

 Send business acknowledgement

 The consumer system sends an ITK3 FHIR Message to the provider system containing: